 This course integrates advanced skills and techniques needed to apply the nursing process and clinical reasoning in management of patients experiencing complex physiological and psychosocial illness.
 A systematic and holistic approach to assessment of patients' major health deviations is presented.
 Students will acquire skills to conduct a health assessment including physical, psychological, social and functional aspects.
 Lab simulation activities will provide practice in a collaborative interdisciplinary environment.

-Theory: 15 hours (1 credit) Lab: 30 hours (2 credits)

-Prerequisite: All first year nursing courses, 8 credits of Anatomy
+Theory: 15 hours (1 credit) | Lab: 30 hours (2 credits) Prerequisite: All 100 Level NSG courses, 8 credits of Anatomy and Physiology